CS4013-Project/Timetable/README.txt

 Current Status of Project:

 - Application is fully functional for viewing timetables for all supported entities

-To be Implemented:
+- Can add/remove entries as admin

-- Admin Ability to add/remove timetable entries
+To be implemented:
-- A room availablity check feature, which prevents double booking
+Student Groups to meet capacity of rooms